data-derp/documentation/databricks/setup-cluster.md

 # Set up a Databricks Cluster

 For any workload in Databricks, you'll need a cluster.
-You can create a cluster either through the UI or using JSON.
+You can create a cluster (menu item: Create > Cluster) either through the UI or using JSON.
 Pick whichever is easiest for you!
 * [Through the UI](#through-the-ui)
 * [Using JSON](#using-json)